How to use Not So Rigid Designer

 • You want to be able to quickly make major color changes ("Red" to "Dark Purple" to "Blue") and then refine later

-Set the Weaving Sequence #
+Set the Weaving Sequence (Weft) #

 • A mix of Up (▲) and Neutral (–) heddles, and sticks